 - Enhance your appearance.
 Dental implants are the closest tooth replacement you get esthetically to natural teeth.
 They also lift your facial contours and help you maintain your facial structure.

 - Provide a long-term solution.
 Dental implants have the highest documented success rates out of all possible tooth replacement options.
 They are also not subject to decay and are made to last many years with continuously increasing survival rates.
+Must though be clear that personal hygiene is a key factor in the long-term success of the implant treatment[16-18].

 - Cost less over the long-term.
 Dental implants avoid further bone resorption and thereby save money by not needing more complicated and costly procedures in the future.